 Left: Chicago Tribune, 1928 Right: Realty & Building, 1958

 With billions of dollars in investment and millions of square feet of office, hotel, commercial, civic and residential construction, the development of Illinois Center and Lakeshore East has also included several unexecuted projects and drastic changes in planning and design.
 Walter Ahlschlager’s staggering Chicago Tower was planned on then-unbuilt East Wacker Drive, above left, announced in 1928 as the tallest and largest building in the world, and quickly forgotten.

 Explored by Forgotten Chicago on a 2016 walking tour, Illinois Center and Lakeshore East is one of Chicago’s most fascinating yet overlooked and unexamined neighborhoods.
-We hope you are able to join us at this exclusive Chaddick Institute and Forgotten Chicago presentation.
+Many thanks to those who participated in this exclusive Chaddick Institute and Forgotten Chicago presentation.

 - Chaddick Institute Webinar on Thursday, March 31, 2022: Sandbar to Skyscrapers: Cityfront Center and River East